YonghuiDong/Miso_example/README.md

 ## 1. Description

-An R package to fish out isotopically labeled analytes using single, dual or multiple isotope labeling experiment.
+An R package to fish out isotopically labeled analytes in single, dual or multiple isotope labeling experiment.

 **Unique Features**